What is a debt collector and why are they contacting me?

-Answer: Under the federal Fair Debt Collection Practice Act, a debt collector generally is a person or a company that regularly collects debts owed to others, usually when those debts are past-due.
+Answer: Under the federal Fair Debt Collection Practices Act, in general, a debt collector is a person or a company that regularly collects debts owed to others, usually when those debts are past-due.

 Debt collectors include collection agencies or lawyers who collect debts as part of their business.
 There are also companies that buy past-due debts from creditors or other businesses and then try to collect them.
 These debt collectors are also called debt collection agencies, debt collection companies, or debt buyers.

 A debt collector may be trying to contact you because:

 A creditor believes you are past due on a debt.
 Creditors may use their own in-house debt collectors or may refer or sell your debt to an outside debt collector.

 A debt collector also may be calling you to locate someone you know, as long as the collector does not reveal that they are collecting a debt.

 A debt buyer has bought the debt and is now collecting that debt or is hiring collectors